LennaHammer/English/EVP/out/words_adjective.md

 ## 496. general ## adjective
 /ˈdʒen.rəl/ NOT DETAILED
 [B1]not detailed, but including the most basic or necessary information
-- These leaflets contain some general information about the school.
+- These leaflets contain some general `information` about the school.
-- It's a very general description.
+- It's a very general `description`.
-- I've got a general idea of how it works.
+- I've got a general `idea` of how it works.

 ## 497. general ## adjective
 /ˈdʒen.rəl/ in general